-We presented a conference paper last year at [the] American Geophysical Union and it was reported in Scientific American.
-And after that, [a] couple of scientists approached me that they’re interested to look to our algorithms and try to see if we can really use it in places where there's nothing, there is no decision making.
-And they were already working in Yemen.
+We presented a conference paper last year at [the] American Geophysical Union, and it was reported in Scientific American.
+And after that, [a] couple of scientists approached me that they’re interested to look to our algorithms and try to see if we can really use [them] in places where there's nothing, there is no decision making.
+They were already working in Yemen.
 So that's how the collaboration started.
-And they wanted us to predict and provide them with risk maps at least like a relatively like four, five weeks and we had algorithms prepared.
+They wanted us to predict and provide them with risk maps, … and we had algorithms prepared.
 And that's how everything started.

 LOFTON: Are water borne diseases a third world problem exclusively?
 Or do we see them in the U.S. as well?

-And the other thing that I want to point out here is that cholera for us was a model disease.
-And it's about infection.
-So, and since it was pretty fatal, that's why we started studying and predicting this disease in our work.
-If we can predict and prevent cholera, then the literature suggests that we are going to we're going to prevent another 20 to 22 types of waterborne infections from the human population.
-So, so by preventing a by making policies to prevent one infection, we are in fact going to help human population against several other waterborne infections.
+And the other thing that I want to point out is that cholera for us was a model disease… Since it was pretty fatal, that's why we started studying and predicting this disease in our work.
+If we can predict and prevent cholera, then the literature suggests that we are going to prevent another 20 to 22 types of waterborne infections from the human population.
+So by … making policies to prevent one infection, we are in fact going to help [the] human population against several other waterborne infections.

 LOFTON: We are seeing a spike in natural disasters worldwide.
 Can this model be replicated for any location where water infrastructure breaks down?

-JUTLA: The short on the short answer is yes.
-We have used this model in Africa, Asia, Latin America and now in Yemen.
-So the model can be it obligated anywhere in the world, simply because we have a continuous data from NASA satellites.
-Said that, there is a human element to prediction as well, which means that if we produce a risk then we need to understand how people are moving and how the intervention strategies are being carried out in a particular region.
-So said that, yes the model is model can replicate in anywhere in the world.
+JUTLA: The short answer is yes.
+We have used this model in Africa, Asia, Latin America, and now in Yemen.
+So the model can be replicated anywhere in the world, simply because we have continuous data from NASA satellites.
+[Having] said that, there is a human element to prediction as well, which means that if we produce a risk, then we need to understand how people are moving and how the intervention strategies are being carried out in a particular region.
+So … yes, the model is a model that can [be] replicated anywhere in the world.